codingsoo/codingsoo.github.io1/pages/docker_kubernetes/kubernetes-introduction.md

 ### Relationship between LXC and Kubernetes

-LXC provides light-weight isolated environment, but if you need hundreds of LXCs, it might be hard to handle them one by one.
+LXC provides light-weight isolated environment, but if you need hundreds of LXC, it might be hard to handle them one by one.
-In this case, Docker helps you use many LXCs easily.
+In this case, Docker helps you use many LXC easily.
 However, nowadays, systems are getting bigger and bigger too.
 You can easily see companies manage hundreds of Dockers.
 Kubernetes allows us to manage lots of Dockers easily.